sfs-pra/xwwall/man/xwwall.1.rst

 to set the following:

 1. Background directory - any directory where you have read access
+2. Optional extra directories for wallpaper search.
+   If extra directories are enabled a preference checkbox is shown so that the user can switch between the main background directory or the configured extra background directories.
+Up to 3 extra directories are allowed.
+Checked enables extras, unchecked for the default.
-2. Splash checkbox screen for multiple monitors only: checked to show, unchecked to hide
+3. Splash checkbox screen for multiple monitors only: checked to show, unchecked to hide.
-3. Slight adjustments to width of the main interface
+4. Slight adjustments to width of the main interface.
-4. A background color for centered or transparent images
+5. A background color for centered or transparent images.

 Configuration
 -------------